 Once on the boat we found a place along the side.
 We walked to the opposite side of loading.
 Everyone runs to the front and I’m sure it is a great view but we were able to see everything from our spot.
 First it passes the American Falls.
 This was not on our side of the boat but we saw it on the way back.
 Then it gets really close to the Horseshoe Falls.
 The boat idles there for about 10 minutes.
 It’s awesome!
 This is where you get misted(or soaked!!) and you really feel the power of the falls.

-The boat turns back and passes the American Falls and returns to the dock.
+The Maid of the Mist turns back and passes the American Falls and returns to the dock.
 It was so much fun!!
 The kids loved getting misted and seeing the falls up close.
 When you get off the boat you can recycle your ponchos or take them home.

 Make sure to use the bathrooms before you buy your tickets.
 It will be about 2 hours until you get to one again(on busy days).
 Bathrooms are behind the ticket booth building.